akosbalasko/yarle/README.md

 # yarle: Yet Another Rope Ladder from Evernote

-A tool that converts enex note(s) to Markdown format in order to let you escape from Evernote universe with all your belongings.
+A tool that converts enex note(s) into Markdown format in order to let you escape from Evernote universe with all your belongings.

 ## Features: